Table of Contents

 - Engineering: Designing stable "rock layers," building structures (like a volcano cake to hold "lava"), or problem-solving how to "clean up" an oil spill.

-- Math: Precise measurement, understanding ratios, graphing observations, and recognizing patterns.
 The hands-on, multi-sensory nature of edible STEM makes these abstract concepts tangible and memorable, fostering a deeper understanding and a love for scientific inquiry.

 Q4: Are I'm the Chef Too! kits beginner-friendly for kids and parents who are new to STEM or cooking?